About the River

 spectacular, golden semi-desert landscape of ancient glacial terraces.

-discharge into the Pacific is estimated at 614 m3/s, comparable to many
+Mata-Au's average discharge into the Pacific is estimated at 614 m3/s,

-much larger but slower flowing rivers (the Nile is 650 m3/s).
-This
+comparable to many much larger but slower flowing rivers (the Nile is

-the swiftest rivers in the world, alongside Australia's Macleay
+swiftest rivers in the world, alongside Australia's Macleay and Fitzroy

-and Fitzroy Rivers, the Amazon and Atrato Rivers in South America, and
+Rivers, the Amazon and Atrato Rivers in South America, and the Teestra

-turquoise 'green' colour.
-When Captain Cook sighted its
+When Captain Cook sighted its impressive flow entering

 the Pacific, he named it 'Molyneux' after Robert Molyneux, Master of